Seven Reasons to Stay in Downtown Napa

 Walkable wine-tasting rooms

 Let’s face it: You’re in Napa to relax, grow your wine knowledge and sample the good stuff.
 One of downtown Napa’s best features is the walkable distance between nearly three dozen tasting rooms.
-No rental car, no designated driver, no getting lost — just a wide variety of vintners showcasing wines within strolling distance of one other.
+No rental car, no designated driver, no getting lost — just a wide variety of vintners showcasing wines within strolling distance of one other (and your haute hotel).

 Stop in at Bounty Hunter Wine Bar and Smokin’ BBQ, offering more than 40 wines and 40 whiskeys by the glass, as well as 400+ highly allocated wines on the shelves.